mighdoll/wgsl-linker/packages/mini-parse/doc/TagsAndTypes.md

 const result = fnParser.parse(...); // parses the text of a function definition
 ```

-We'll invent a way to 'tag' the call elements,
+We're going to invent a way to 'tag' the call elements,
 so we can extract the elements we care about by the 'call' tag:

 ```
 const fnCalls: CallElem[] = result.tags.call;
 ```

-Then we'll explore the mysteries of getting TypeScript to understand the tagged
-to enable autocomplete
-and type checking on the tagged results.

 ### Parser combinators